trentfulcher/sphinx-template/source/chapter1/index.rst

 CAPSTONE Week 1 Write Up
 ========================

 On Wednesday, January 20th, I met with Professor Craven for 30 minutes to talk over the game plan for the coming Semester.
 He walked me through what to expect for not only this semester, but this week as well.
 He gave me a detailed list to complete this week, which is the details are as follows.

 On January 21st, I updated the Python I had on my home PC to 3.9.1.
-This took right at 22 minutes but wasn’t too bad as I already had Python on my system.
+This took right at 22 minutes but wasn't too bad as I already had Python on my system.
 I did have a couple of hiccups as I have not used it in quite some time so had to do several updates to bring it current.

 On Saturday, January 23rd, I did the bulk of my task list by creating a timesheet in excel, which took 13 minutes.
 I will utilize this to keep track of my time during this semester and will attach at the end to show the exact times spent.
 I installed Git, which only took 3 minutes as well as spending 36 minutes completing the first 5 tutorials.
 Introduction to Git commits, Branching in Git, Merging in Git, Rebase Introduction, Detach yo’ HEAD.
 I spent 39 minutes reading up on restructured text, which is the default plaintext markup language used by Sphinx.

 I also spent 27 minutes doing some research on unit tests utilizing the following link (https://realpython.com/python-testing/), which is one of the 4 write-ups Paul asked me to complete.